domarps/BinarySearchTree/README.md

 # BinarySearchTree

 Construct and maintain a Binary Search Tree

-** Insert: Insert a given key into the BST such that the tree remains a BST.
+** *Insert*: Insert a given key into the BST such that the tree remains a BST.
 That is, the node has to be inserted at the appropriate position so that a binary search can be done during lookup of a key.
 If the input key is already present in the tree, it must print the postorder sequence of the existing tree.

-** Remove: Remove a given key from the tree.
+** *Remove*: Remove a given key from the tree.
 In case of a node having both children replace it with inorder successor.

-** Query: The program has to return the depth of a node, given root is at depth 0.
+** *Query*: The program has to return the depth of a node, given root is at depth 0.

-** Size: Given a key, your program has to return the number of nodes in the subtree rooted at the key value.
+** *Size*: Given a key, your program has to return the number of nodes in the subtree rooted at the key value.

 Input: